-- to learn analytic techniques for computing solutions of various ordinary differential equations with . and without initial and boundary conditions. - to explore the use of series methods about ordinary and regular-singular points.
+- to introduce ordinary differential equations and fundamental theorems for existence and uniqueness. - to learn analytic techniques for computing solutions of various ordinary differential equations with and without initial and boundary conditions. - to explore the use of series methods about ordinary and regular-singular points.